cpbotha/cpbotha.github.io/content/posts/2017-09-05-weekly-head-voices-125.md

 Because I would prefer that you perceive the time that you invest in reading these posts as time also usefully spent, allow me to start with a visual exposition of the pleasantly straight-forward **geometry of parallel parking**.

-In other words, if you're like me and your parallel parking performance could do with some improvement (mine oscillates between &#8220;I am the best parallel parker in the world, wheels perfectly aligned 5mm from the pavement&#8221; and &#8220;ABORT ABORT!!
-Oh well, we will find parking another day.&#8221;), the following animation might be of assistance:
+In other words, if you're like me and your parallel parking performance could do with some improvement (mine oscillates between “I am the best parallel parker in the world, wheels perfectly aligned 5mm from the pavement” and “ABORT ABORT!!
+Oh well, we will find parking another day.”), the following animation might be of assistance:

-<blockquote class="imgur-embed-pub" lang="en" data-id="2g5Bzi9"><a
-href="//imgur.com/2g5Bzi9">Parallel Parking</a></blockquote><script async
+<blockquote class="imgur-embed-pub" data-id="2g5Bzi9" lang="en"><a href="//imgur.com/2g5Bzi9">Parallel Parking</a></blockquote><script async="" charset="utf-8" src="//s.imgur.com/min/embed.js"></script>
-src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

 ## Yurp